apache/openoffice-org/README.md

 This builds the site, serves it locally at  http://localhost:8820/ and rebuilds the content fairly quickly if any changes are made.
 Only the files that are not in `part2` are watched.

 Note that serving the site through JBake does not properly include the SSI which means that branding, navigation, and footers will be missing.
-If you wish to set up an HTTPS server on your local you can do that too.
+If you wish to set up an HTTPD server on your local you can do that too.

 Modify that script and call `bake.sh`  with any of the [arguments you would pass to jbake](https://jbake.org/docs/2.6.4/#bake_command).